Dick Ricketts

-Richard James Ricketts, Jr. (December 4, 1933 – March 6, 1988) was an American professional basketball and baseball player.
+Richard James Ricketts Jr. (December 4, 1933 – March 6, 1988) was an American professional basketball and baseball player.
 Ricketts was the No. 1 overall pick of the 1955 NBA draft by the St. Louis Hawks out of Duquesne University.
 Ricketts played professional basketball and baseball simultaneously and retired from basketball to play baseball.
 He pitched for the St. Louis Cardinals in 1959 and had a 10-season pitching career.
 He is one of 13 athletes to play in both the NBA and MLB.

 Early life

-Dick Ricketts graduated Pottstown High School in Pottstown, Pennsylvania, and was the son on Richard and Margaret Ricketts.
+Dick Ricketts graduated from Pottstown High School in Pottstown, Pennsylvania, and was the son of Richard and Margaret Ricketts.
 He had a sister, Alice and a brother Dave.

 A multi-sport athlete, Dick played alongside his younger brother Dave.
 The brothers Dick and Dave Ricketts and future Philadelphia Phillies player Howie Bedell played on the Pottstown baseball team that won 48 games in a row.
 A plaque honoring that team is displayed at the National Baseball Hall of Fame, according to Mercury archives.

 College basketball career

 A 6'7" forward, Ricketts attended Duquesne University.
 There, Ricketts became an All-American and played alongside Sihugo Green.
 Green was the No. 1 overall pick of the 1956 NBA draft.
 The tandem led Duquesne as the Dukes went 26–3 in 1954–1955 under Coach Dudey Moore, losing in the Final of the 1954 National Invitation Tournament.

-In 1954-1955, Ricketts averaged 20.1 points and 17.3 rebounds in his senior season as the Duquesne finished 22-4, and won the 1955 National Invitation Tournament.
+In 1954–1955, Ricketts averaged 20.1 points and 17.3 rebounds in his senior season as the Duquesne finished 22–4, and won the 1955 National Invitation Tournament.
 On March 20, 1955, Duquesne beat the Dayton Flyers 70–58 before a sellout crowd of 18,496 at Madison Square Garden in the Final, as Green had 33 points and Ricketts had 23.
 Ricketts' brother Dave Ricketts was also on the team.

 For his career at Duquesne, Ricketts averaged 17.7 points and 12.2 rebounds in 111 games over his four seasons.

 Ricketts was then selected by the St. Louis Hawks with the first pick of the 1955 NBA draft.
 He would play three seasons in the NBA with the Hawks and the Rochester / Cincinnati Royals, scoring 1,974 career points.